 Additional Resources For New York Embezzlement Laws

 As you can see, there are multiple elements to an embezzlement charge that a prosecutor must prove, and criminal sentences can vary based on how the property at issue is valued.
-This means that there are several ways for a skilled criminal defense attorney to challenge a prosecution's case or negotiate a plea deal.
-If you're facing charges of embezzlement or any other crimes, it's important to speak with a criminal defense attorney as early as possible in your case.
-You can do so today and receive a free case evaluation.
+If you're facing charges for embezzlement, or any other crimes, it's important to speak with a local criminal defense attorney who can challenge the prosecution's case or negotiate a plea deal.

 Contact a qualified attorney.